 The penalties for offences under the EU wildlife trade laws vary enormously among Member States.
 Despite the fact that the EU has endorsed the rhetoric that wildlife crime is organised crime, and that it requires an organised criminological response, the maximum sentences applicable in many Member States do not reflect this.
 The UN Convention against Transnational Organised Crime (UNTOC) is an essential tool in securing international cooperation in fighting transboundary crime.
 But in order for it to be invoked, the alleged offence must carry a maximum applicable sentence of more than four years However approximately half of Member States do not have maximum penalties on their statute books that meet this threshold.

 Another respect in which Member State commitment is crucial is in the resources they allocate to their enforcement of wildlife laws.
 This is much harder to measure.
 However, there is a lot of anecdotal evidence from customs and other staff suggesting that, at least in some Member States, wildlife crime is not adequately resourced.
 One would have hoped that the Member States would have used the opportunity of the June 2016 Council Conclusions to make a collective commitment to allocate more resources to the problem.
 Sadly, this did not happen.

 What’s the verdict overall?

-The EU wildlife trade Regulations are certainly among the strictest and the best drafted in the world.
-And, by and large the Union has been a force for good in the wider CITES arena, especially at CITES COP17, which followed on the publication of the action plan.
+The EU wildlife trade Regulations are certainly among the strictest and the best draft in the world.
+And, by and large, the Union has been a force for good in the wider CITES arena, especially at CITES COP17, which followed on the publication of the action plan.
 The plan has contributed to making CITES more effective.
 But unless the Member States play their part it will not realise its full potential.